-Highpower pistol - Shooting highpower pistols will be limited to pistols using rifle cartridges, and will be shot from a rest or a bipod on the shooting bench.
-This will be done from the east shooting bay.
+Highpower pistol - Shooting highpower pistols will be limited to pistols using rifle cartridges, or pistol cartridges larger than 9mm and will be shot from a rest or a bipod on the shooting bench.
+There is a test and separate endorsement for highpower pistol fired from offhand.

-Pistol-caliber carbines - These carbines will be fired from a rest or a bipod on the shooting bench in the east shooting bay.
+Pistol-caliber carbines - These carbines can be used like other rifles.
 All shots must be on the paper at 100 yards.

-Chronograph - Chronographs will be used only from the east bay on range #1, and will be arranged so that bullets passing over the chronograph will hit the 100 yard impact area without damaging the target frames.
+Chronograph - Chronographs will be arranged so that bullets passing over the chronograph will hit the 100 yard impact area without damaging the target frames.
 Setup of chronographs should not unduly delay or impede the ability of other shooters to use the range.